The joy of listeneing to Miles Davis

 So with some leftover paint, I began to experiment.
 I soon realized that with a form of abstract expressionism it could be done.
 A very muted green background was laid in.
 After it had dried, I began to utilize numerous methods to create essential elements.
 Primarily paint was dripped onto the surface, in small and large amounts.
 The colorful paint was also splattered, dragged, and flicked.
 The board was tilted to allow puddles of paint to flow, mix, and create linear elements.
 Fingers and brushes were used.
 I have never changed my techniques since this first painting – just expanded them.

-Please note: This painting is on the reverse of Fast Beautiful Dangerous.
+Please note: This painting is on the reverse of King of Dirt.
 Buy this and you technically get two paintings.

 Discover what drives me to produce my art, my history and more…